 To fulfill this requirement, a student must take at least one course (designated by an "NW" following the course title) that deals either in a direct or in a comparative way with contemporary non-Western or Third World concerns.
 Each non-Western course is at least 3 credit hours.
 Courses designated non-Western are found across the disciplines, including art, communication, dance, education, English, geography, government and world affairs, history, international business, international studies, music, nursing, philosophy, religion, sociology, Spanish, theatre and urban studies.
-Where appropriate, a non-Western course may be used to satisfy both the non-Western requirements), except that no student may use a single course to satisfy both the non-Western and the international/global awareness requirements.
+Where appropriate, a non-Western course may be used to satisfy both the non-Western requirement and other requirements of the Baccalaureate Experience (including major and minor requirements), except that no student may use a single course to satisfy both the non-Western and the international/global awareness requirements.